 Have you seen Boracay Island’s other beaches?

 Boracay is undeniably one of the most popular tourist destinations in the country.
-Both locals and foreign tourists would flock the island in search for a one-of-a-kind experience.
+Both locals and foreign tourists would flock to the island in search of a one-of-a-kind experience.
 But there’s more to Boracay’s beauty than just the world-famous long stretch of White Beach.

 Boracay and White Beach have always been used interchangeably since the latter has always been the island’s biggest crowd-drawer.
 But do you know, or have ever visited, the more than 12 other beaches of Boracay Island?